benthorner/activefolder/README.md

 # ActiveFolder

-## A file system ORM based on ActiveRecord.
+## A file system ORM based on ActiveRecord

 ActiveFolder gives you programmatic access to the file system at a high level of abstraction, mapping objects to files, and relations to folders.